 1. Make it practical

 Almost any training should get learners to apply and practice concepts.
 But it’s especially crucial for teaching broad, creative skills like critical thinking.
-There’s no shortage of fun games that help people to understand key concepts.
+There’s no shortage of fun games that help people understand key concepts.
 For example, the game 20 Questions teaches us about asking valuable questions and breaking down a problem.
 If you’ve never played, the game is simple.
-One player thinks of a famous person, and the other players get up to 20 yes or no questions to figure out what it is.
+One player thinks of a famous person, and the other players get up to 20 yes or no questions to figure out who it is.
 The game continues until the players guess correctly or run out of questions.

 2. Prove its value